 What is the origin of the phrase “stare into the abyss”?

-If you were to talk into any philosophy fan’s house, one book that I can guarantee you’ll see is “Beyond Good and Evil”.
-Written by a philosopher called “Nietzsche”.
+If you were to talk into any philosophy fan’s house, one book that I can guarantee you’ll see is “Beyond Good and Evil” written by a philosopher called “Nietzsche”, which is where the phrase “stare into the abyss” first appear.

 As we’ve spoken about in a previous article, “Nietzsche” is pronounced “Nee-Cha”.